SaileshBasnet/Fitness_Tracker_CaseStudy/README.md

 Summarized insights from the data, provided actionable recommendations for personalized notifications, social awareness campaigns, and promotional strategies, and prepared the cleaned data for further use.

 ### Detailed Steps 📝
-## Stage 1: Ask
+## Stage 1: Ask❓
 The final list of questions to analyze are:
 -	What are some trends in smart device usage?
 -	How could these trends apply to Bellabeat customers?
 -	How could these trends help in infuence Bellabeat marketing strategy?

 ## Stage 2: Prepare 🛠️
-We are using the Fitbit Fitness Tracker Data (link) from Kaggle.
+<div class="justified">We are using the Fitbit Fitness Tracker Data (link) from Kaggle.
 This Kaggle data set contains personal fitness tracker from thirty Fitbit users.
 Thirty eligible Fitbit users consented to the submission of personal tracker data, including minute-level output for physical activity, heart rate, and sleep monitoring.
 It includes information about daily activity, steps, and hearth rate that can be used to explore users’ habits.
 We move the files in a folder named as ‘fitbit_fitness_tracker’ to organize the files.
 Then, we extract the files.
-To avoid future accident, we also make copy of file.
+To avoid future accident, we also make copy of file.</div>

 ### Metadata Description 🗃️
 The dataset includes the following fields: